The Atheist Bible, CC-BY Fabian M. Suchanek

 Humanist justice

 Humanism subscribes to a harm-based moral framework.
-This means that the only behaviors that are considered offensive are those that harm another being.
-There are thus fewer offensive behaviors than in more conservative moral frameworks.
-Still, even a Humanist moral framework has to deal with breaches of that framework.
-Justice is not just making sure conflicts don’t happen; it is also handling them when they do.
+This means that the only behaviors considered offensive are those that harm others.
+In this way, there are actually fewer offensive behaviors in Humanism than in more conservative moral frameworks.
+Still, even a Humanist moral framework must have a way of dealing with breaches of said framework.
+Let us now outline some ideas of how this could be done.

 Humanist punishment

-The consequentialist approach is thus not easy to implement, and it requires money, empathy, and flexibility.
+The consequentialist approach is thus not easy to implement, and requires money, empathy, and flexibility.
 In return, it rests on a solid justification: If we establish a moral framework with the goal of preventing what that moral framework condemns, then it follows logically that we will want to reduce the probability that such condemnable acts happen in the future as well.
 Hence, we put in place punishments that reduce that probability.

 The consequentialist approach essentially sees humans as complex systems (machines if you wish), which we try to fix with various techniques so that they stop misbehaving.
-That may appear inhumane.
-Yet we can argue that it is actually more humane than the retributionist approach.
-This is because for the consequentialist approach, punishment is not a moral imperative or a goal in itself.
+Seeing humans as machines may appear inhumane.
+Yet we can argue that the consequentialist approach is actually more humane than the retributionist approach.
+This is because, for the consequentialist approach, punishment is not a moral imperative or a goal in and of itself.
 It is merely a means to achieve a downstream objective.
 Thus, different from the retributionist approach, the consequentialist approach draws no comfort from the suffering of the perpetrator.
-As Sam Harris has argued: If we recognize that even the most “evil” or dangerous people in existence are, at root, unlucky to be who they are, the logic of hating them begins to unravel 15.
-In this way, the consequentialist approach takes the emotional sting out of judicial decisions: The notions of wickedness, of moral responsibility, of deserving a punishment, of guilt, fault, and intention are not central metaphysical concepts to which we have to cater.
+As American philosopher Sam Harris has argued: “If we recognize that even the most “evil” or dangerous people in existence are, at root, unlucky to be who they are, the logic of hating them begins to unravel.”69 In this way, the consequentialist approach takes the emotional sting out of judicial decisions: The notions of wickedness, of moral responsibility, of deserving a punishment, of guilt, fault, and intention are not central metaphysical concepts to which we have to cater.
 Rather, they are auxiliary notions that humans have created to describe the likelihood that a perpetrator will reoffend.
-The consequentialist approach thus invites us to not get carried away by these concepts, but rather to concentrate on the main raison d'être of moral frameworks: that of avoiding future offenses.
+The consequentialist approach thus invites us to not get carried away by these concepts but rather to concentrate on the main raison d'être of moral frameworks: that of avoiding future offenses.
 Thereby, the consequentialist approach takes an impersonal, goal-driven, and ultimately constructive view on justice.

 We will later elaborate how this view on punishments goes hand in hand with the naturalistic view of the human brain that this book proposes.